dustinmichels/dustinthecity/content/posts/2024/10/playground-cities/index.md

 What about children specifically?
 Children face rising rates of anxiety and clinical depression, amounting to [a national emergency](https://www.npr.org/2021/10/20/1047624943/pediatricians-call-mental-health-crisis-among-kids-a-national-emergency).
 Anxiety and depression are [strongly associated with social isolation](https://pubmed.ncbi.nlm.nih.gov/34614137/).

 And what about parents?
-According to [Pew research](https://www.pewresearch.org/social-trends/2023/01/24/parenting-in-america-today/), "most parents (62%) say being a parent has been at least somewhat harder than they expected, with about a quarter (26%) saying it’s been a lot harder."
+According to [Pew research](https://www.pewresearch.org/social-trends/2023/01/24/parenting-in-america-today/), most parents say being a parent has been harder than they expected.
 Many are tired and stressed.

-The US is a land where insular, nuclear families are the default, and where paranoia about 'stranger danger' runs high, yet parents frequently complain about the loneliness and difficulty of raising children without "a village."
+The US is a land where insular, nuclear families reign supreme, and where paranoia about 'stranger danger' runs high, yet parents frequently complain about the loneliness and difficulty of raising children without a so-called "village."

 This is to say: while a loneliness epidemic claws across America, many parents seem interested in cultivating community bonds that can provide support and socialization for themselves and their children, and many children would likely benefit greatly from increased social interaction.